augustinefosumanu/Backup-Privilege-Escalation-Testing/README.md

 -  <b>Vulnerability Assessment</b>: Analyzed the system’s current configuration to identify potential weaknesses that could be exploited for unauthorized access or control.<br/>
 -  <b>Url</b>: https://raw.githubusercontent.com/localh0t/wildpwn/master/wildpwn.py<br/>

-<h2> Step 1: Login as User Jane and verifying Sudo Rights for User jane </h2>
+<h2>  Login as User Jane and verifying Sudo Rights for User jane </h2>
 I first logged in as Jane using the <b>su 'User'</b> command, then verified that I had successfully switched users with the <b>whoami</b> command.
 Additionally, using the <b>sudo -l</b> command, I confirmed that Jane had no sudo privileges, which was essential for testing the exploitation process.
    <br />
    <br />